gvwilson/thirdbit/src/fiction/santas/index.md

 1. A second, larger gray fin appeared in the water beside the first.

-2. The edge of Santa Greenwood's ax brushed against the dinghy's rubber gunwale.
+2. The edge of Santa Greenwood's ax nicked the dinghy's rubber gunwale.

 3. There was a sharp *crack!* like someone snapping a piece of wood over their knee.